johndun/llmpipe/USAGE.md

 - `inputs`: List[Input] - Define the input fields expected by the prompt
 - `outputs`: List[Output] - Define the output fields to be generated
 - `task`: str - The main task description
-- `details`: str - Additional task details or instructions
+- `details`: str - Additional task details or instructions.
+This text gets re used for the revision prompt.
+Include here: guidelines that do not have associated evaluations and exemplars.
 - `inputs_header`: str - Header text for the inputs section (default: "You are provided the following inputs:")
 - `footer`: str - Optional footer text for the prompt
 - `break_after_first_fail`: bool - Stop evaluation after first failure (default: True)